 Thornton, Robert.
 Temple of Flora.
 London: R. Thornton, 1799–1807.

-Hal Foster, ed.
-Vision and Visuality (Seattle: Bay Press, 1988).
-For his analysis of the ways in which visuality has been used in the development of the transdisciplinary field of visual culture but also historically, see Nicholas Mirzoeff, “On Visuality,” Journal of Visual Culture 5.1 (April 2006): 53–80.
+Hal Foster, “Preface,” Vision and Visuality (Seattle: Bay Press, 1988), ix-xiv.
+For analysis of the ways in which Foster’s formulation of visuality has been used in the development of the transdisciplinary field of visual culture but also historically, see Nicholas Mirzoeff, “On Visuality,” Journal of Visual Culture 5.1 (April 2006): 53–80.
 BACK

 As Mirzoeff tactically demonstrates, “the ineluctable modality of the ineluctable visuality” comes to us from critique within modernity and its grappling with the legacies of early modern metaphysics, that is, from James Joyce’s Ulysses.
 See Mirzoeff, xiii.
 BACK

 The phrase “the right to look” comes from Jacques Derrida’s coinage of the phrase “droit de regards” to account for the exchange of the mutually genitive and yet gaming exchange of glancing looks between women lovers in Marie-Françoise Plissart’s book-length photo-essay to which Derrida wrote a “following” lecture.
 Given the oscillation of “droit” between law and right and the question of the plural “regards” which would most readily translate as “looks” but is also an important play on “au regard de la loi” (or “in the eyes of the law”), there remains appropriately a remainder, an irreducible problem of translation.
 “Droit de regards” is translated in the English version of the text by David Wills as “right of inspection.”
 Deploying “the right to look” as a claim for autonomy, political subjectivity and collectivity without the demand for sameness, Mirzoeff insists, instead, on the “right to look” as a way to keep open the gap between law and right which might seem closed by the term “inspection.”
-See Marie-Françoise Plissart, Droit de regards, suivi d’une lecture de Jacques Derrida (Paris: Éditions de Minuit, 1985) and Jacques Derrida, Right of Inspection, trans.
-David Wills with photographs by Marie-Françoise Plissart (New York: Monacelli, 1998).
+See Plissart; translated as Derrida’s Right of Inspection.
 BACK